de-vri-es/node-unix-socketpair/README.md

 Note that the socket is `dup()'ed` into a child process if you pass it to the `stdio` argument of `require('child_process').spawn` or friends, so `SOCK_CLOEXEC` will not cause problems in that scenario.

+### Note
+The add-on is implemented with `napi`, which is still experimental.
+You will have to run `node` with the `--napi-modules` flags for now if you want to use this module.

 # API

 ## function socketpair(type)